thirumurthis/Learnings/Jaeger/install_jaeger.md

     protocol: TCP
 ```

-#### Required cert-manager and jaeger-operator yaml file reference
+#### cert-manager and jaeger-operator yaml file reference

 * Save the content from the [Cert-Manager/GitHub](https://github.com/cert-manager/cert-manager/releases/download/v1.6.3/cert-manager.yaml) file to `cert-manager.yaml`

 * Save the content from the [Jaegertracing/GitHub](https://github.com/jaegertracing/jaeger-operator/releases/download/v1.41.0/jaeger-operator.yaml) file to `jaeger-opertor.yaml`

-* Below is the Jaeger CRD manifest YAML, which deploys Jaeger instance in KIND cluster
+* Below is the Jaeger CRD manifest YAML, which deploys Jaeger instance in KIND cluster.

 ```yaml